patternfly/patternfly-react/packages/react-core/src/components/Dropdown/examples/Dropdown.md

 ## Examples

-### Basic
+### Basic dropdowns

-Basic dropdowns present all selectable items in a menu upon clicking within the dropdown box.
-The `isOpen` property is used to flag a menu as opened.
+Basic dropdowns present all selectable items in a [menu](/components/menu) upon clicking a dropdown toggle.
+The `isOpen` property is used to determine whether the menu is opened or not.

 All of the items in a dropdown list are created using the `DropdownItem` component.
 The following example shows a few different states of dropdown items.
 For each item, you may:
 - Use the `tooltip` property to enable tooltip support.
 - Use the `isDisabled` property to disable certain menu items.
-- Use the `isAriaDisabled` property to
+- Use the `isAriaDisabled` property to make a menu item appear disabled, while still being able to receive keyboard focus and display a tooltip.

 This example also uses a `DropdownSeparator` to add a horizontal line to separate sections of the menu.

 ```ts file='./DropdownBasic.tsx'
 ```

-### With initial selection
+### With initial focus

-Use the `autoFocus` property to indicate a dropdown item that is pre-selected upon clicking the dropdown box. `autoFocus` cannot be applied to disabled dropdown items.
+Use the `autoFocus` property on a `DropdownItem` to have it automatically receive focus upon clicking the dropdown toggle. `autoFocus` cannot be applied to disabled dropdown items.

 ```ts file="./DropdownInitialSelection.tsx"
 ```